raygj/consul-content/docker/readme.md

 you should see messages such as "Joining cluster..." and "Consul agent running!"

+## validate counting service is up

+from CLI `curl http://localhost:9001` or from a web broswer

 ## validate client has joined the cluster

 open a new terminal session to the Consul host, and issue: